Mortgages

 The Foreign Account Tax Compliant Act (FACTA) requires that countries report on any foreign assets owned by US nationals.
 This additional layer of bureaucracy means some of Luxembourg’s smaller banks may be less willing to lend to US nationals.

 Unlike some European countries, Luxembourg doesn’t offer incentives to entice foreign buyers to invest – because it has no need to.
-A report by the Employment Ministry in 2021 found that 70% of Luxembourg’s workforce was composed of immigrants or cross-border workers.
-The majority (50%) of cross-border workers lived in France.
+According to EURES data (2025), over 70% of Luxembourg’s workforce is made up of cross-border or migrant workers.

-- Variable rate mortgages: variable mortgages are based on rates set by the Central Bank of Luxembourg.
+• Variable rate mortgage: variable mortgages are based on rates set by the Central Bank of Luxembourg.
 Interest rates can go up or down, so these deals are cheap when rates are low but more expensive if they’re high.
 Before choosing a variable rate mortgage, think about your financial circumstances and whether you would be able to afford fluctuations in your monthly payment.

 The type of mortgage you’ll be able to get will depend on your financial circumstances.
-This includes the size of deposit you have, your monthly incomings and outgoings, and your credit history.
+This includes the size of deposit you have, your monthly income and expenditure, and your credit history.

 The maximum term for a mortgage in Luxembourg is usually 30 years, but it can be as high as 40 years for younger borrowers.